 2. Longer Blog Posts Are Popular

-The typical number of words in blog posts is steadily increasing.
+The typical number of words on homepages and blog posts is steadily increasing.
 The number of words jumped from 808 in 2014 to 1447 in 2020.
 The increase in words over time seems to contradict the quality over quantity argument.
 However, it shows that readers will spend extra time reading blog posts that are longer if the posts are also meaningful and useful.

 3. Ultra-Personalised Content

 The days of creating large quantities of generic content are far behind us.
-The trend towards ultra-personalised content is hot and getting hotter.
 The tools used to gather information about customers are also useful to content marketers looking to direct material to a narrow audience of thousands or even hundreds.

 4. Measuring Social Media Metrics